thakurgaurav273/IonicPushNotificationsApp/README.md

 # CapacitorPushDemo App

 CapacitorPush is a Capacitor plugin that provides seamless integration of Push Notifications, VoIP Pushes, and CallKit call management for iOS apps built with Capacitor.
 It enables native push and VoIP token management, incoming call handling, and call control without requiring users to handle native AppDelegate registration callbacks manually.
+The purpose of this CapacitorPushDemo App is to demonstrate how you can integrate this plugin into your own projects.

 ---